Zahi Hawass

-Zahi Abass Hawass (زاهي حواس; born May 28, 1947) is an Egyptian archaeologist, Egyptologist, and former Minister of Tourism and Antiquities, a position he held twice.
+Zahi Abass Hawass (زاهي عباس حواس; born May 28, 1947) is an Egyptian archaeologist, Egyptologist, and former Minister of Tourism and Antiquities, a position he held twice.
 He has worked at archaeological sites in the Nile Delta, the Western Desert and the Upper Nile Valley.

 Early life

 Hawass was born in a small village near Damietta, Egypt.
+Although he once dreamed of becoming an attorney, he ended up becoming an Egyptologist.
+Hawass was involved in excavations early on.
+He recalled that in 1960, he was part of a group working with Sheikh Ali Abdel-Rasoul in the Tomb of Seti I in the Valley of the Kings, when they found a tunnel in the tomb.
+Hawass also recalled that, as a young archaeologist excavating at Kom Abu Billo, he had to help transport several artifacts from the Greco-Roman site.

-Although he originally dreamed of becoming an attorney, he obtained a Bachelor of Arts degree in Greek and Roman Archaeology from Alexandria University in 1967.
+He obtained a Bachelor of Arts degree in Greek and Roman archaeology from Alexandria University in 1967.
 In 1979, Hawass earned a diploma in Egyptology from Cairo University.
 He then worked at the Great Pyramids as an inspector—a combination of administrator and archaeologist.

-When he was 33 years old, Hawass was awarded a Fulbright Fellowship to attend the University of Pennsylvania in Philadelphia to study Egyptology, earning a Master of Arts degree in the subject and also one in Syro-Palestinian Archaeology in 1983, and his PhD in Egyptology in 1987 from the University of Pennsylvania's Graduate Group in the Art and Archaeology of the Mediterranean World (AAMW), concentrating on "The Funerary Establishments of Khufu, Khafra and Menkaura During the Old Kingdom."
+When he was 33 years old, Hawass was awarded a Fulbright Fellowship to attend the University of Pennsylvania in Philadelphia to study Egyptology, earning a Master of Arts degree in the subject and also one in Syro-Palestinian archaeology in 1983, and his PhD in Egyptology in 1987 from the University of Pennsylvania's Graduate Group in the Art and Archaeology of the Mediterranean World (AAMW), concentrating on "The Funerary Establishments of Khufu, Khafra and Menkaura During the Old Kingdom."

 Career

 Archaeology and early government career

 Hawass was Associate Director of Excavation at Hermopolis in 1968 and Tarrana 1970–74.
 Since 1975, he has been Excavation Director and Restoration Director at various sites throughout Egypt, predominantly Giza.

 From 1969 to 1975, Hawass was Inspector of Antiquities for a multitude of archaeological expeditions, for instance the Yale Expedition at Abydos, Egypt in 1969, and Abu Simbel between 1972 and 1974.

-He sporadically taught Egyptian archaeology and history and culture at universities in Egypt and the USA between 1988 and 2001, most notably at the American University in Cairo, the University of California, Los Angeles and Alexandria University.
+He sporadically taught Egyptian archaeology and history and culture at universities in Egypt and the US between 1988 and 2001, most notably at the American University in Cairo, the University of California, Los Angeles and Alexandria University.
 Hawass has described his efforts as trying to help institute a systematic program for the preservation and restoration of historical monuments, while training Egyptians to improve their expertise on methods of excavation, retrieval and preservation.